 User Stories = a single step from the business process

-The final step of the Power Definition Framework is to write User Stories which give the right level of detail to start detailed design or prototyping (build).
+The final step of the Solution Mapping Framework is to write User Stories which give the right level of detail to start detailed design or prototyping (build).
 The are also useful for communicating the requirements gathered back to the stakeholders and users in a way that they can understand and also act as the test scripts for testing the solution.